ablator/ablator/README.rst

 It works like this:

 1. You define your app's switchable functionalities in ablator.
-2. Your app asks ablator "Can I user X use Functionality Y?" and shows or hides the functionality as needed.
+2. Your app asks ablator "User X wants Functionality Y. Which Flavor should I show them, if any?"
 3. ablator takes care of slowly rolling out the feature in a way that you define.

 As an administrator, you'll get a nice overview of what percentage of users has a functionality